CodeMeKathy/mernlab/README.md

 For a sneak peek check out...
 [Screencast](https://youtu.be/m0Izeq9MXFE).

 ## Future iterations will include
+* [ ] Add pictures to each recipe and allow users to add pictures when adding a new recipe.
 * [ ] User Profiles - Users will have the opportunity to create profiles and save their personalizes cookbooks and recipes.
 * [ ] The ability to create multiple cookbooks and save specific recipes to the multiple cookbooks.
 * [ ] Users will be able to share recipes and even whole cookbooks with one another.